 In October of 2012, ARM investigators went deep undercover into the Fox and Coyote Penning Games in Virginia.
 ARM targeted the Pooles Facility, which has been actively running these games for over 20 years.
-Our investigators posed as hunters while infiltrating there society for the full duration of the four day event.
+Our investigators posed as hunters while infiltrating their society for the full duration of the four-day event.
 ARM documented inside the pens as the dogs and hunters tracked the ‘bait’ foxes and coyotes to the fence line and ripped them apart alive.

-This disadvantaged and outnumbered ‘blood sport’ involves packs of domestic dogs being released into fenced-off enclosures where captive coyotes and foxes are chased to the point of exhaustion and eventually ripped apart alive.
-The dogs are then given scores and points on their ‘victory kill’ whilst their owners gloat and cheer from the fence lines.
+This disadvantaged and outnumbered ‘blood sport’ involves packs of domestic dogs released into fenced-off enclosures where captive coyotes and foxes are chased to exhaustion and eventually ripped apart alive.
+The dogs are then given scores and points on their ‘victory kill’ while their owners gloat and cheer from the fence lines.

-From start to finish, the journey for these foxes and coyotes once captured, is nothing short of torture.
-After being caught in the wild by the steel jaws of a leg-hold trap, trappers sell the animals to pen operators and proceed to pack them into over-capacitated cages with other injured animals to be shipped to various locations with no food of water.
+From start to finish, the journey for these foxes and coyotes once captured is nothing short of torture.
+After being caught in the wild by the steel jaws of a leg-hold trap, trappers sell the animals to pen operators and proceed to pack them into over-capacitated cages with other injured animals and shipped to various locations with no food of water.
 Often these animals are transported across states where this sport has already been deemed illegal.
-Many foxes and coyotes die on these long hauls due to injury, stress, starvation and lack of water.
+Many foxes and coyotes die on these long hauls due to injury, stress, starvation, and lack of water.

 Children are often present as these games and are taken lightly as a family affair.